Locklizard

 Controlling access periods and expiring training courses

-Document expiry controls should be flexible so that they can be applied to individual users rather than the documents that make up a course (you should of course have both expiry controls available so that you can expire both course content and user access).
-When applying expiry at the user level, each student’s access period to content can be for the same amount of time (say a month) regardless of the date from when they start a course.
-This is important if elearning courses can be purchased and taken at any time rather than always starting on a fixed date.
+Document expiry controls should be flexible so that they can be applied to individual users rather than the documents that make up a course (you should, of course, have both expiry controls available so that you can expire both course content and user access).
+When applying expiry at the user level, each student’s access period to content can be for the same amount of time (say a month), regardless of the date from when they start a course.
+This is important if elearning courses can be purchased and taken at any time, rather than always starting on a fixed date.
 Additionally, you might decide that access to course content lasts for a number of days after the end of the course so that it can be used as a reference for a short time.

 You should ensure that the elearning DRM system enables access periods to be altered at any stage to either increase or decrease the amount of time students have access to course content.
 And that both user and document access can be instantly revoked.
-You may need to do this for example if a chargeback has been made or some course material is incorrect and needs to be replaced.
+You may need to do this, for example, if a chargeback has been made or some course material is incorrect and needs to be replaced.

 Online course security, phone home and the ever-online philosophy